difference between compounds and molecules

 In summary, molecules refer to the smallest units of any compound, whereas compounds are made up of two or more elements.
 Understanding the difference between molecules and compounds is essential to properly comprehend the basics of chemistry.
 As well as being crucial to understanding the properties and reactions of different substances, these two concepts provide the foundation for more complex topics in chemistry.

-See also difference between distilled and purified water
+See also difference between tort and crime

 Table difference between compounds and molecules